MicrosoftDocs/microsoft-authentication-library-java/msal-java-articles/advanced/managed-identity.md

 For user-assigned managed identities, the developer needs to pass either the client ID, full resource identifier, or the object ID of the managed identity when creating <xref:Microsoft.Identity.Client.IManagedIdentityApplication>.

-Like in the case for system-assigned managed identities, <xref:Microsoft.Identity.Client.IManagedIdentityApplication.acquireTokenForManagedIdentity(System.String)> is called with the resource to acquire a token for, such as `https://management.azure.com`.
+Like in the case for system-assigned managed identities, <xref:Microsoft.Identity.Client.IManagedIdentityApplication.acquireTokenForManagedIdentity(ManagedIdentityParameters)> is called with the resource to acquire a token for, such as `https://management.azure.com`.

 ```csharp
 ManagedIdentityApplication miApp = ManagedIdentityApplication